MohammedBadra/Random-Task-planner/README.md

     python -W ignore task_picker.py
     ```

-2. Use the Task template.csv to fill in your tasks and then rename it in this format: "ddMmm", where "dd" is the day's date in numbers and "Mmm" are first three
-letters of the *month's literal name.
-Note that the first letter in "Yyy" is capitalized.
+2. If the monthly csv file doesn't already exist, the program generates it for you in this form: "MmmYY.csv" in the first run.
+Then, go ahead and fill the "Task" column in the respective month csv file, and add the date to the corresponding "Date" in this format: "DD/MM/YYYY".

 Notes:
 1. Only use this planner with tasks of equivalent priorities.
 Updates on prioritization preferences will be rolled out soon

-2. December is currently hardcoded into the planner.
+Glossary:
+1. Mmm: first three letters of the *month's literal name
+2. YY: last two digits of the year
+3. DD: day in numbers
+4. MM: month in numbers
+5. YYYY" year in numbers